Przechowo

 Przechowo is a district of Świecie, located in the west of the town.
 The population is over 4,000 residents.
 The town's main industrial plants of Mondi (paper industry), the Provimi dairy, and brickworks are located here.

+Etymology

+The first mention of the village dates back to about 1338 and likely stems from the word przechowywać, or "overwintering" of raftsmen who sought refuge there from the Vistula's floodwaters.
+Earlier names of the village include Przechow (1338), Pczechaw (1415), and Schönau (German).

 History

+Early history (1880s-1900s)

+Around 1888, the village had 829 inhabitants and 2,693.15 Magdeburg morgens, or about 687 hectares today.
+At that time, the described complex, along with the manor house, already existed.
+It was called Przechowski Folwark, or in German, Marienhoehe.
+This name has survived to the present day, in the form of "Marianki", which is now a name for a neighboring dzielnica.

 School strikes

 In the first half of November 1906, a children’s strike against teaching religion in German took place at a local elementary school.
 The participants of the strike are familiar with the names of the following children: S. Schmidt, B. Kruszyński, Gołębiewska.
 The strike was part of a much larger passive resistance against the Prussian school authorities, which at the turn of 1906 and 1907 included more than 460 schools in the province of West Prussia, i.e. pre-partition Pomerania Gdańsk, Powiśle, Chełmno land and Lubavian land and part of Krajna.
 The inspiration for the Pomeranian strikes were the earlier actions of children in the Wielkopolska province, with the famous Września children strike at the forefront.